-- DO get to a warmer place
+- Get to a warmer place

-- DO NOT re-warm frostbitten tissue if it can’t be kept thawed – re-freezing can worsen tissue damage
+- Do NOT re-warm frostbitten tissue if it can’t be kept thawed – re-freezing can worsen tissue damage

-- DO NOT rub or massage frostbitten skin – it can cause further damage
+- Do NOT rub or massage frostbitten skin – it can cause further damage

 If it’s cold enough to cause frostbite, it’s also cold enough to cause hypothermia.
 Hypothermia happens when your body temperature drops and your heart, nervous system and other organs can’t work as they should.
 You can read more about hypothermia in our blog post What You Need to Know About Hypothermia and the Elderly.

 No matter what the weather is, we need to watch over and take care of those who aren’t able to do it themselves.
-That includes our children, our elderly and even our pets!
+This includes our children, our elderly and even our pets!
 If you need help caring for someone who is elderly — to make sure he or she is warm, well nourished, safe and nurtured — Advantage Home Care has many ways to be of service.
 Please take a moment to visit our website, call us at 207-699-2570 or send us an email.